Keep Young Minds & Bodies Healthy as a Physical Education Teacher

 Job Prospects for PE Teachers

 While most schools only have a demand for one PE teacher, the nation is seeing growth in the education sector overall.
-According to the U.S. Bureau of Labor Statistics, the job outlook for high school teachers in general is 8 percent through 2026, which is about as fast as average for all careers.
-Salaries are also good, with high school teachers earning a median annual salary of $58,030.
+According to the U.S. Bureau of Labor Statistics, the job outlook for high school teachers in general is 4% through 2029, which is about as fast as average for all careers.
+Salaries are also good, with high school teachers earning an average annual salary of $65,930.
 As you improve your academic credentials with a master’s degree and hands-on teaching experience, your earnings are likely to increase as well.